Edge Of Europe

 DAY 9: FLY TBILISI TO UK

-We may have a chance for some final birding before we head to the airport for our mid-afternoon Lufthansa flight back to London (via Munich), where our spring birdwatching tour to Georgia concludes.
+We depart Tbilisi in the early morning for our flight back to London, where our spring birdwatching tour to Georgia concludes.

 WHAT TO EXPECT